 - First Person Shooters and Third Person Shooters: There are seven basic commands.
 Move, Aim, Fire, Run, Switch Weapon, Interact, and Menu.
 Typical additions are Secondary Fire, Jump, Crouch, splitting different types of interaction, and allowing two-way weapon swapping.

 - Keyboard & Mouse — Move is with the arrow keys or W/A/S/D keys.
 Aim is with the mouse.
-Fire is the left mouse button.note Secondary Fire and/or grenades and/or looking through a sniper scope and/or zoom focus is the right mouse button, though grenades are often put on middle mouse and/or G. Switching weapons is with the scroll wheel and/or with the numerals at the top of the keyboard.
-Jump is space bar, like in (which often have similar setups if it's an action third person game), Interact is the E key (or sometimes the F key, such as if the game has lean commands which themselves almost always Q and E), and the other commands are located around the WASD keys.
+Fire is the left mouse button.note Secondary Fire, grenades, looking through a sniper scope and/or zoom focus is the right mouse button, though grenades are often put on middle mouse and/or G. Switching weapons is with the scroll wheel and/or with the numerals at the top of the keyboard.
+Jump is space bar, like in platformers (which often have similar setups if it's an action third person game), Interact is the E key (or sometimes the F key, such as if the game has lean commands which themselves are almost always Q and E), and the other commands are located around the WASD keys.
 Pause/Menu is Esc.